workfloworchestrator/example-orchestrator/docker/planner-agent/instructions.md

 3. Cross-reference between domains via NetBox object ids: subscription product blocks store them in `ims_id` fields, and the inventory agent reports them as `netbox id: <n>`.
+4. The orchestrator keeps terminated subscriptions next to active ones and the wfo agent's search results do not show status: when you ask it for subscriptions, ask it to filter on status `active` and to confirm the status of what it returns; never call a subscription active because you asked for active ones.
-4. Synthesize one coherent answer; attribute facts to their source system when they could conflict, and echo identifiers verbatim.
+5. Synthesize one coherent answer; attribute facts to their source system when they could conflict, and echo identifiers verbatim.

 ## Rules